-Vocabulary

-Materials List

-• State Standards addressed

-Math:

-- A1.1.B Solve problems that can be represented by linear functions, equations, and inequalities. - A1.3.A Determine whether a relationship is a function and identify the domain, range, roots, and independent and dependent variables. - A1.3.B Represent a function with a symbolic expression, as a graph, in a table, and using words, and make connections among these representations. - A1.6.B Make valid inferences and draw conclusions based on data Writing: - 2.2.1 Demonstrates understanding of different purposes for writing. - 3.2.2 Analyzes and selects language appropriate for specific audiences and purposes. - 3.3 Knows and applies writing conventions appropriate for the grade level.

-• Leadership Skills

-Students will work in groups of 2-3, or the teacher can assign the size of the groups.
-Within those groups, there will be job responsibilities: a writer/recorder, a graphing artist, and the software expert (for Microsoft Excel).

-• SCAN Skills/Workplace Skills
+A1.1.B - Solve problems that can be represented by linear functions, equations, and inequalities.
+A1.3.A - Determine whether a relationship is a function and identify the domain, range, roots, and independent and dependent variables.
+A1.3.B - Represent a function with a symbolic expression, as a graph, in a table, and using words, and make connections among these representations.
+A1.6.B - Make valid inferences and draw conclusions based on data Writing: 2.2.1 - Demonstrates understanding of different purposes for writing.
+3.2.2 - Analyzes and selects language appropriate for specific audiences and purposes.
+3.3 - Knows and applies writing conventions appropriate for the grade level. • Leadership Skills Students will work in groups of 2-5 depending on class size, and how many hoops you have available.
+The students will need to help each other with their data, within the group.
+In the groups, there will be job responsibilities: a writer/recorder, a graphing artist, the software expert (for Microsoft Excel), and the ball boy/rebounder (there can be two of these).
+SCAN Skills/Workplace Skills Writing - performs basic computations and approaches practical problems by choosing appropriately from a variety of mathematical techniques Arithmetic - performs basic computations and approaches practical problems by choosing appropriately from a variety of mathematical techniques Interpersonal - contributes to group effort • Set-up information Pass out the activity sheets before you begin the lesson.

-Writing

-- performs basic computations and approaches practical problems by choosing appropriately from a variety of mathematical techniques Arithmetic - performs basic computations and approaches practical problems by choosing appropriately from a variety of mathematical techniques Interpersonal - contributes to group effort

-Set-up information

-Pass out the activity sheets before you begin the lesson.
 Depending on the size of your class, you can choose how many students do the wave for a particular grouping.
-Before the activity, go over "the wave" (I'd show via YouTube or TeacherTube) and what it's significance is.
-The students will be responsible for filling out their worksheets while having this discussion.

-- Lab organization (-Grouping/leadership opportunities/cooperative learning expectations; -Timeline required) - Day 1- Review vocabulary, introduce lab, begin data collection, graph data Day 2 Complete the worksheet and final writeup - Teacher Assessment of student learning (scoring guide, rubric) See lab - Summary of learning (to be finished after student completes lab) -discuss real world application of learning from lab -opportunity for students to share/present learning See lab worksheet
+Before the activity, go over shooting a freethrow, (I'd show via YouTube or TeacherTube) and it's role in a basketball game.
+The students will be responsible for filling out their worksheets while having this discussion. • Lab organization (-Grouping/leadership opportunities/cooperative learning expectations; -Timeline required) Day 1- Review vocabulary, introduce lab, hit the gym to begin data collection!
+Day 2 - Review data, graph data, complete the worksheet, summarize learning Teacher Assessment of student learning (scoring guide, rubric) See lab • Summary of learning (to be finished after student completes lab) -discuss real world application of learning from lab -opportunity for students to share/present learning See lab worksheet • Optional activities Optional activity - if you are in a computer lab or have the technology available at school, have the students go into Microsoft Excel and create the same graph they created on paper. • Career Applications Students will use cooperative learning/communication skills in this process. https://wa-appliedmath.org/ LAB TITLE: HotSHOT!!
+STUDENT INSTRUCTIONS:

-Optional activities

-Optional activity - if you are in a computer lab or have the technology available at school, have the students go into Microsoft Excel and create the same graph they created on paper.

-• Career Applications

-Students will use cooperative learning/communication skills in this process.

-LAB TITLE: The WAVE STUDENT INSTRUCTIONS:

-• Statement of problem addressed by lab

-Discover the relationship between the number of people and the time it takes to complete a "wave."